Bellerby

-Bellerby is a village and civil parish in the Richmondshire district of North Yorkshire, England, about 7 mi south-west of Richmond.
+Bellerby is a village and civil parish in North Yorkshire, England, about 7 mi south-west of Richmond.
 The village has one pub, the Cross Keys, a small and historic Anglican church and a Methodist chapel.
 It is 1.5 mi from the market town of Leyburn.
 Bellerby is approximately 250 mi north of London.
 Bellerby is situated 205 m above sea level and is surrounded by low-lying hills with an open south-easterly aspect.
 Moorland is located to the North and the West of the village.
 Becks are an attractive feature of the village, which boasts many.
 The residents of Bellerby are also proud of their large population of ducks who thrive in the becks and in the suitable gardens of many friendly residents.
 The closest big town is Leyburn.

+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.